StephenRoddy/stephenroddy.github.io/index.md

   </li>
 </ul>

-<p>The Body in the Machine: Music Composition and Computational Art </p>
+<p>The Body in the Machine: Music Composition & Computer Art w/AI/ML</p>
 <ul>
   <li>
     <a target="_blank" href="https://icmc2022.org/">Roddy (2022).
 The Body in the Machine: Indices Online.
 The International Computer Music Conference, Limerick Ireland.</a>